PDAL/PDAL/doc/quickstart.rst

 Introduction
 ------------------------------------------------------------------------------

 It's a giant pain to build everything yourself.
+The quickest way to start using PDAL is to leverage builds that were constructed by the PDAL development team using `Docker`_.
+Docker is a containerization technology that allows you to run pre-built software in a way that is isolated from your system.
+Think of it like a binary that doesn't depend on your operating system's configuration to be able to run.

-To make it simpler to use PDAL, a build based on Docker is available.
-This document describes how to use it to print the first point of an :ref:`ASPRS LAS <readers.las>` file.
+This exercise will print the first point of an :ref:`ASPRS LAS <readers.las>` file.
+It will utilize the PDAL :ref:`command line application <apps>` to inspect the file.

 .. _docker: